 This project was made possible through the generous support of the Myers Fund and the EdLab at Teachers College, Columbia University.

 EdLab is a research, design, and development unit at Teachers College, Columbia University.
 EdLab envisions and pilots knowledge projects for a fundamentally different education sector that is attuned to the emerging post-industrial world.
 EdLab engages in work that has the potential to contribute to the improvement of educational institutions today and the broader evolution and reconfiguration of future educational services.

-Rosalie uses alternative capturing techniques and immersive media to reflect upon photography, archiving practices, and personal experience.
-She is a creative technologist and artistic fellow at Columbia University’s Brown Institute for Media Innovation, and was formerly a tech resident at Pioneer Works and a research fellow at NYU’s Interactive Telecommunications Program.
+She is currently a creative technologist and artistic fellow at the Brown Institute for Media Innovation, Columbia Graduate School of Journalism.
+She was a former Tech Resident at Pioneer Works and Research Fellow at NYU Tisch’s Interactive Telecommunications Program, ITP.

 Charles Berret recently joined the University of British Columbia as an Assistant Professor after completing his Ph.D. in Communications at Columbia University.
 Charles’s research has been funded by grants and fellowships from the Brown Institute for Media Innovation, the Knight Foundation, and the Tow Center for Digital Journalism.
 His scholarly work has been published in the Journal of Visual Culture and the Journal of Communication Inquiry.